zama-ai/concrete-ml/docs/deep-learning/optimizing_inference.md

 ## Rounded activations and quantizers

-Reducing the bit-width of the inputs to the TLU operations is a major source of improvements in the latency.
+Reducing the bit-width of the inputs to the Table Lookup (TLU) operations is a major source of improvements in the latency.
 Post-training, it is possible to leverage some properties of the fused activation and quantization functions expressed in the TLUs to further reduce the accumulator.
 This is achieved through the _rounded PBS_ feature as described in the [rounded activations and quantizers reference](../advanced-topics/advanced_features.md#rounded-activations-and-quantizers).
-Adjusting the rounding amount, relative to the initial accumulator size, can bring large improvements in the latency while keeping constant accuracy.
+Adjusting the rounding amount, relative to the initial accumulator size, can bring large improvements in latency while maintaining accuracy.

 ## TLU error probability adjustment